insight-platform/Savant/README.md

 - [image directory (per source)](docs/adapters.md#the-image-file-sink-adapter);
 - [Always-On RTSP Stream Sink](docs/adapters.md#the-always-on-rtsp-sink-adapter).

-The framework uses an established protocol based on Apache Avro, both for sources and sinks.
+The framework uses a Savant-RS protocol, both for sources and sinks.
 The sources and sinks talk to Savant through ZeroMQ sockets.

 ### Easy to Deploy